Nizamabad, Telangana: Nizamabad Urban Development Authority

 The Government of Telangana released a GO in 2017 setting up Nizamabad Urban Development Authority (NUDA) to develop Nizamabad Municipal Corporation and surrounding 60 villages situated in six mandals.
 NUDA with a geographical area of 169.37 km2 spreading across North, South and Rural mandals of the city sees over the infrastructure development and planning for the 633,933 residents under its jurisdiction.
+Currently Headed by Kesha Venu From Congress as a Chairman.

 Municipal corporation

 The Nizamabad Municipal Corporation is the municipal governing body of the city which consists of democratically elected members, headed by a mayor which administers the city's infrastructure, civic administration and water supply.
 Nizamabad Municipality was constituted in the year 1931 and upgraded as special grade Municipality in the year 1987 and as a Corporation on 5 March 2005 vide GO.
 No:109.
 The jurisdiction of the civic body is spread over an urbanized but dense area of 42.9 km2 and has 60 municipal wards.